Slater-Alex/projects/README.md

-These files are personal projects that demonstrate parts of my knowledge using SQL and data visualization for data analytics.
+Personal projects that demonstrate parts of my knowledge using SQL, Python, and data visualization for data analytics.

 Any questions, please contact alex@mheservices.com.
-Thank you.